Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 A problem for Israel is that its desire to see leaders of clans in Gaza assume authority is nearly impossible so long as Hamas exists.
 Any Palestinian who agrees to an Israeli plan will be treated as a collaborator.
 Even before the war ended, for example, a clan leader was executed after Hamas heard he had been contacted to assist in the distribution of aid.

 Not waiting for Israel to decide on a policy for the day after the war ends, the Palestinian Authority is maneuvering to gain control but is running into violent opposition from Hamas.
 The PA’s General Intelligence Service (GIS), headed by Maj.
-Gen. Majed Faraj is trying to establish a security presence that is reportedly in coordination with Israel, Egypt, and other Arab countries.
+Gen. Majed Faraj is reportedly establishing a security presence in coordination with Israel, Egypt, and other Arab countries.
 Several GIS members whom Hamas accused of entering Gaza disguised as aid workers were arrested, and at least two were reportedly shot.

 Hamas, Palestinian Islamic Jihad, Popular Front for the Liberation of Palestine (PFLP), and Palestinian National Initiative oppose the formation of a new government “without national consensus” or an Arab peacekeeping force.